hooleymcknight/hooleymcknight.com/README.md

 # hooleymcknight.com
 Hooley's personal &amp; professional website.

-Version: 2
+Version: 3

-This version was built originally to be a simple, static website.
-As it has changed and evolved, I've seen a greater need for React here.
-Version 3 of this site is currently in the works, and is expected to be completed by the end of 2022.
+Woohoo!!
+Version 3 is here!
+V3 is built fully in ReactJS.

+Planned updates:
+ - make the jackbox wheel more dynamic (add or remove games from the wheel)